School of Nursing

 Associate Dean and Chief Nursing Administrator: Dr. Betsy Gulledge, gulledge@jsu.edu

 The primary mission of the School of Nursing in the College of Health Professions and Wellness is to provide excellence in undergraduate and graduate professional nursing education, as well as to pursue scholarly activities and provide service to the community.
 The department offers courses leading to the Master of Science in Nursing (MSN) with a major in Population Health (concentrations in Emergency Management and Nursing Education); Graduate Certificates in Nursing Education and Emergency Preparedness Nursing Coordinator; and a Doctorate in Nursing Practice (BSN-DNP Family Nurse Practitioner, Adult-Gerontology Acute Care Nurse Practitioner, and Post-Master’s Doctor of Nursing Practice tracks).
-The baccalaureate and master’s degree programs are accredited by the:
+The baccalaureate degree program in nursing, the master's degree program in nursing, and the Doctor of Nursing Practice degree program at Jacksonville State University are accredited by:

 Commission on Collegiate Nursing Education (CCNE)